home-assistant/home-assistant.io/source/_integrations/ozw.markdown

 remove a device (node) from the Z-Wave network.
 Call the service and then perform the device-specific procedure, according to the device manual, to remove your device from the network.
-Make sure the controller is connected to the host where the QT-OpenZwave daemon is running, when performing this operation.
+Make sure the controller is connected to the host where the ozwdaemon is running, when performing this operation.

 | Service Data Attribute | Required | Description                                        |